Styyx1/Ruvaak-Readme/README.md

 Make sure the dropdown box on the right is set to `Play Ruvaak` and press the run button.

+Another reminder to check out the [changes to gameplay](changes%20to%20gameplay.md) and the Ruvaak [beginners guide](Ruvaak%20Beginners%20guide.md)

 ### In-Game MCM options